Faculty at a glance

-Assistant Professor, received her PhD from the University of Arizona.
+Associate Professor, received her PhD from the University of Arizona.

 Her research focuses on political philosophy (especially issues in global justice, human rights, and international law) and bioethics (with a focus on environmental and agricultural issues).
 She has published articles on human rights law, international justice, and ethical issues concerning biotechnology in agriculture.
 She teaches courses in ethics, applied ethics, political philosophy, and feminist philosophy.

 Professor, received his PhD from the University of Michigan.

 His research and teaching focus on the history of modern philosophy (especially Kant), analytical metaphysics, and aesthetics.
 He is particularly interested in questions about our representation of and reference to objects, as these questions emerge in the Critique of Pure Reason and related works and in the philosophy of art.
 He has published essays on Kant's theoretical philosophy and is the author of Kant's Transcendental Deduction (1992).
 He also has published on representation in the arts and on fictional objects.
 He teaches graduate courses in Kant, nineteenth century philosophy, aesthetics, and metaphysics.
 He has held ACLS and NEH grants and in 1982-83 was a visiting member at the Institute for Advanced Study, School of Historical Studies (and a visitor, fall 1983 and summer 2006).
 During 2007-08 he held a Fulbright fellowship at Moscow State University, where he taught and did research on Kant and on aesthetics.